A Survey on Optimization Studies of Group Centrality Metrics: Brief history on group centrality

-Previous studies until 2016, primarily focus on group betweenness (with the exception of clique centrality in 2015).
+Previous studies until 2016 primarily focus on group betweenness (with the exception of clique centrality in 2015).
 At this point though, the focus switches towards closeness centrality.
-First, \cite{chen2016efficient} examines group closeness centrality in order to identify a set of $k$ nodes with the highest group closeness score.
+First, {Chen et al.}~\cite{chen2016efficient} examine group closeness centrality in order to identify a set of $k$ nodes with the highest group closeness score.
 The authors first propose a greedy heuristic with an approximation guarantee.
 To handle large-scale networks, they then develop an order-based sampling algorithm.
 Thereafter, we observe an increase in OR research in group centrality.
-We note that \cite{bergamini2018scaling} later improves the greedy heuristic designed by \cite{chen2016efficient} for the same problem through developing new techniques (bit-level parallelism, submodularity improvement).
+We note that {Bergamini et al.}~\cite{bergamini2018scaling} later improve the greedy heuristic designed by {Chen et al.} \cite{chen2016efficient} for the same problem through developing new techniques (bit-level parallelism, submodularity improvement).
 We prefer not to include this study in Figure \ref{evolution_group_centrality}.
-It is important to mention that group closeness is highly related to another important OR topic, that of facility location in the form of the $p$-median problem \citep{hakimi1965optimum} as pointed out in \cite{bergamini2018scaling}.
+It is important to mention that group closeness is highly related to another important OR topic, that of facility location in the form of the $p$-median problem \citep{hakimi1965optimum} {(see subsection \ref{subsec:excluded})}.

-In \cite{veremyev2017finding}, the researchers study group betweenness centrality and a number of variants including the length-scaled and the bounded-distance betweenness centralities.
+{Veremyev et al.}~\cite{veremyev2017finding} study group betweenness centrality and a number of variants including the length-scaled and the bounded-distance betweenness centralities.
 The authors examine both group of nodes and cohesive groups ($k$-clubs) and propose mixed-integer linear programming models to solve the problem.
 Next, Zhao et al.~\citep{zhao2017efficient} introduce H-group closeness centrality and investigate how to maximize this metric in large disk-resident graphs.
 This group centrality metric aims to identify a fixed sized node group with a distance restriction of H, which is the combination of both group degree and group closeness concepts.